OCA/partner-contact/partner_firstname/README.rst

 =============

-You can configure some common name patterns for the inverse function in Settings > Configuration > General settings:
+You can configure some common name patterns for the inverse function in Settings > General settings:

 * Lastname Firstname: For example 'Anderson Robert'
 * Lastname, Firstname: For example 'Anderson, Robert'